 The Center for Public Integrity did an interesting analysis of five U.S. cities which showed that internet providers' areas of service rarely overlap.
 When you go shopping for internet service by address, you're likely only going to see one or two cable internet companies in your list, possibly accompanied by a DSL and satellite provider.
 It can be frustrating, however, the state of the industry could change over time as the FCC along with public interest groups work toward encouraging competition.

-Internet Providers by Address - Other Ways to Search
+Other Ways to Search for Internet Providers

 While looking for the internet by address is the most accurate way to obtain specific provider names, there are other tools to help you narrow your search.